saby-gaby/Senioren-Treff-Full-Stack-MERN/README.md

 ### How to use this Project

+In the backend folder, create an .env file with your data as shown in the .env.emple.
-Execute the following commands for both frontend and backend folders:
+After that execute the following commands for both frontend and backend folders:

 <pre><code>npm install</code></pre>
 <pre><code>npm start</code></pre>